lexbor/docs/source/examples/encoding/single/decode/validate.md

-# UTF-8 String Decoding and Validation: Example
+# UTF-8 String Decoding and Validation

 This article explains a demonstrative code file `lexbor/encoding/single/decode/validate.c` that decodes and validates a UTF-8 encoded string to code points using the `lexbor` library.
 The example